-In early 2017, under the direction of the County Manager's Office's Center for Continuous Process Improvement, County departments serving AB 109 and Unified Reentry clients underwent a LEAN/Six Sigma review.
+In early 2017, under the direction of the County Manager's Office's Center for Continuous Process Improvement, County departments serving AB 109 (which provides for County supervision of certain current non-violent, non-serious, and non-sex offenders, after release from California State prison) and Unified Reentry clients (i.e., those classified at moderate or high risk of reoffending but not technically AB 109 offenders) underwent a LEAN/Six Sigma review in 2016.
 The purpose of the review was to assist staff in better assessing in-custody and out-of-custody programming between the Sheriff's Office, the Human Services Agency, Probation Department, and the Health System for both AB 109 and Unified Reentry clients.

-The review highlighted the need for a benefit-cost analysis of both in-custody and out-of-custody programming and services to make better determinations about how to invest the County's limited public safety reimbursement funds.
-The County Manager's Office issued a Request for Proposals (RFP) for consultant services to evaluate the implementation and effectiveness of current County interventions intended to reduce recidivism and increase positive community-based outcomes by realigned offenders and other offenders under probation supervision.
-The LEAN/Six Sigma review also underscored the need for departments to provide Unified Reentry clients, those classified at moderate or high risk of reoffending but not technically AB 109 offenders, with the same type and level of services provided to persons classified under AB 109.
+The LEAN/Six Sigma review highlighted the need for a benefit-cost analysis of both in-custody and out-of-custody programming and services to make better determinations about how to invest the County's limited public safety reimbursement funds.
+The review also underscored the need for departments to provide Unified Reentry clients with the same type and level of services provided to persons classified under AB 109.
+As a result of the LEAN/Six Sigma review, the County Manager's Office issued a Request for Proposals (RFP) in November 2017 for consultant services to evaluate the implementation and effectiveness of current County interventions intended to reduce recidivism and increase positive community-based outcomes by realigned offenders and other offenders under probation supervision.
 As a result of the RFP Process, the County entered into agreement with Research Triangle Institute International (RTI) to conduct the evaluation.
-The evaluation is nearly complete.
-Once the final evaluation report is released, departments will work with the County Manager's Office to make redeterminations regarding AB 109 and Unified Reentry programming and service levels needed going forward.
-Until then, services to these populations will continue at the current levels through FY 2019-20, including the subject contracts through the County's CCP Competitive Grant Program.
+The evaluation was completed in late 2019, and, although the outcome of the evaluation was positive regarding the County's implementation of AB109 and Unified Reentry programming and the collaboration among agencies in providing in-and out of- custody services, recommendations included better data collection, including the transition of all paper records to electronic data formats; protecting staff time to develop and share best practices, including follow-up; using automatic notification to remind clients of resources and behavioral health appointments; and further staff training on working with this often more challenging and resistant population.
+The County Manager's Office continues to work with departments to make redeterminations regarding AB 109 and Unified Reentry programming and service levels needed going forward.
+At this time, services to these populations will continue at the current levels through FY 2020-21, including the subject contracts through the County's CCP Competitive Grant Program.